 Specific duties of this position include, but are not limited to:

-- Maintain a working knowledge of the Association’s practices and procedures.
+• Maintain a working knowledge of the Association’s policies and procedures.

-- Manages multiple conference call planning each week presenting to hospitals in a way that helps hospitals attend and get needed information.
-Keeps staff on schedule
+• Manage multiple conference call planning each week presenting to hospitals in a way that helps hospitals attend and get needed information.

 Desired qualifications, skills, and abilities

-If you have the skills and abilities listed above, feel that you would be a good fit for this position and would like to be part of this exceptional organization, please reply through our career center at the link below for immediate consideration.
+If you have the skills and abilities listed above, feel that you would be a good fit for this position and would like to be part of this exceptional organization, please apply through our career center through this link: